More than 20 years of experience in strategic data storytelling

 Our solutions include deep analysis and live deliverables with dynamic mapping technology that is updateable, so our engagements don’t end with a report that is outdated by the time it lands on your desk.

 With our CAI Live platform, we combine economic and planning expertise with technology and innovation to give you a dynamic tool that helps you visualize and inform your development strategy and communicate impact to your stakeholders.

 President & CEO

 Chris founded Community Attributes Inc. in Seattle in 2005 as a community and economic development consulting firm.
 CAI facilitates economic development strategies, produces compelling economic impact stories and market studies, and builds custom technology tools.
-Chris is an expert in regional economic development, socio-economic and demographic analysis, financial feasibility analysis, geographic information systems modeling and mapping, and transportation planning.
-He often speaks to audiences about the regional economy and community development considerations.
-He brings more than 25 years of experience in consulting, project management
+Chris is an expert in strategy development and facilitation, regional economic development, and economic and demographic analysis.
+He often speaks to audiences about regional economies and community development.